gp2018hw/web-programming/README.md

 <br>

 - **Week Six** <ul>
 This week is consolidation week.
-I used the repository this week to revise on JQuery, XML and JSON.
+I used the repository this week to do a JQuery example and add images to my repository that I might use in my README file.
+They are in html format but will be changed so they can be viewed in image format on github at some point.

+I looked a bit into pull requests and branching and will be experimenting more with these next week.
 </ul>
 <br>